India : Safety by City

 OVERALL RISK : HIGH

-Considering the fact that Mumbai is a huge and populous city, the level of crime is high.
-Travelers can easily become victims so they need to avoid travelling alone on public transport or in taxis, especially at night.
+Because Mumbai is a huge and populous city, the level of crime is high.
+Travelers can easily become victims so they need to avoid traveling alone on public transport or in taxis, especially at night.
 There have been reports of British tourists becoming the victims of a scam by taxi drivers.

 TRANSPORT & TAXIS RISK : MEDIUM

 The taxi meters scams are frequent occurrences in Mumbai and the taxi drivers may change the price for their service during the ride.
 The public transport is dangerous due to the pickpockets, so be careful on the overnight trains and buses.
 Do not hail taxis on the street.
 In case you want to drive a car or ride a motorbike, be aware that road accidents are the main cause of death in India, so make sure to wear a helmet when on motorbike.

 Wherever there are a lot of tourists, pickpockets are operating.
 So, the commercial capital city of India is not an exception and has a serious problem.
 It is always advisable to keep an eye on your belongings whenever you are in busy and crowded areas of the city.